In the Mix: Braves organist Matthew Kaminski on his new album, 'L.A. Connection' - Reporter Newspapers & Atlanta Intown

 Matthew Kaminski is best known as the Atlanta Braves organ player — laying down grooves from the press box when star pitcher Kyle Wright, Ozzie Albies, and the rest of the team take the field.
 In October, Kaminski celebrated his 13th season of creating game day ambiance for America’s Team, and surpassed his 1,000th game.
 Kaminski also saw the arrival of his debut vinyl release, a seven-song LP of spacious and swinging West Coast jazz tunes, titled “L.A.
 Connection.”
 Locally, it’s available on vinyl exclusively at Ella Guru Records in Decatur.
-Everything from the Beach Boys’ “Help Me, Ronda” to the George Braith-penned “Boop Bop Bing Bash” get a classic, organ trio makeover on the record.
+Everything from the Beach Boys’ “Help Me, Rhonda” to the George Braith-penned “Boop Bop Bing Bash” get a classic, organ trio makeover on the record.
 Kaminski took a few minutes out between games to talk more about all that went into making “L.A.
 Connection.”

 He also gave us a rollicking In the Mix playlist featuring same of his favorite organ jazz deep cuts.
 Press play below.